Azure-Samples/modern-data-warehouse-dataops/single_tech_samples/databricks/sample2_enterprise_azure_databricks_environment/README.md

 This sample is also aligned to the implementation pattern published by Databricks around [Data Exfiltration Protection with Azure Databricks](https://databricks.com/blog/2020/03/27/data-exfiltration-protection-with-azure-databricks.html).

-The sample implements automating the provisioning of the required services and configurations using the [Infrastructure as Code](https://docs.microsoft.com/en-us/dotnet/architecture/cloud-native/infrastructure-as-code) pattern
+The sample implements automating the provisioning of the required services and configurations using the [Infrastructure as Code](https://docs.microsoft.com/en-us/dotnet/architecture/cloud-native/infrastructure-as-code) pattern.

 ### 1.1.
 Scope